Mandatory Divorce Disclosure Forms

 Just like the Financial Affidavit, the UCCJEA must be completed if the divorce involves minor children.
 However, unlike the affidavit, only one parent, the petitioner, has to file it.
 Fortunately, the UCCJEA usually takes much less time to complete than the Financial Affidavit.

 (4) Parenting Class Certificate

 Finally, both parents must complete a parenting course prior to obtaining the final judgment of the divorce.
 And this requirement also can not be waived.
 Most, but not all, family law judges allow the parents to take the on-line class, which lasts four hours.
 Many of my clients found this class helpful in dealing with the inevitable parenting conflicts that arise between them and their ex-spouses.

 Once my clients completes their parenting class, they receives a certificate of completion.
 I then file this certificate with the clerk of court.
 This certificate usually represents the last document that is filed prior to the final judgment, even though a parent may take the course immediately after the divorce is filed.

 For More Information Schedule an Initial Consultation

-If you have any questions about the paperwork in your divorce, or about any other family law issue, feel free to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
-I will listen to your description of your situation and answer any questions you have .
-If you requires professional legal representation I will lay out a plan of legal action to protect your interests.
-Then I will quote you a fixed family lawyer retainer fee, not an hourly rate whose total you cannot predict.
+If you have any questions about the mandatory disclosure forms in your divorce, or about any other family law issue, please call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
+I will listen to your description of your situation and answer any questions you have.
+If you require professional legal representation I will lay out a plan of legal action to protect your interests.
+Then I will quote you a fixed retainer fee, not an hourly rate whose total you cannot predict.

-The AAA Family Law attorney retainer fees for divorces are:
+The AAA Family Law attorney retainer fees are: